romilly/quick2wire-blinka/README.md

 [SK Pang](http://skpang.co.uk/catalog/downgrade-gpio-ribbon-cable-for-raspberry-pi-model-b-40p-to-26p-p-1358.html)
 or you can make your own.

 You can also connect the boards directly to the Pi.
-I'll document that when I have time.
+See the I2C pinout guide in the reference section.

-To runt the samples in the quick2write package, you'll need to install Adafruit Blinka library and their MCP230xx library on your Pi
+To run the samples in the quick2write package, you'll need to install Adafruit Blinka library and their MCP230xx library on your Pi

 To do that, run `sudo pip3 install adafruit-circuitpython-mcp230xx`